codeDeeAi/vue-window-history-control-buttons/ReadMe.md

     npm i vue-cli-plugin-windowhistorybuttons

  Note:
-    This package makes use of rollup-plugin-vue which works better with Vue Js 3
+    This package makes use of <a href="https://github.com/vuejs/rollup-plugin-vue">rollup-plugin-vue</a> which works better with Vue Js 3

 ## Initialization